How to Ensure Privacy and Security When Sharing Digital Evidence

 Automated Redaction Capabilities

-Automated redaction tools intelligently detect sensitive information—like social security numbers, phone numbers, and names—ensuring that nothing slips through the cracks.
+Automated redaction tools intelligently detect sensitive information such as social security numbers, phone numbers, and names, ensuring that nothing slips through the cracks.
 This functionality significantly reduces human error and allows for swift, accurate redaction of large volumes of documents and media files.

 Secure Access Controls